joshuaeckroth/csci221-website/lecture/trees.markdown

 ...prints as `((4sin)/(4cos))` (do you see why?).

 We can fix this by adding another conditional in our code.
-Homework 4 states that a function like `log` or `sin` has only a left subtree, and no right subtree (while operators `+`, `-`, etc. always have subtrees on both sides).
+Unary operators have only a left subtree, and no right subtree (while operators `+`, `-`, etc. always have subtrees on both sides).
 So, we simply check if we have an operator and there is no right subtree; if so, we print the operator first, then `(`, then the left subtree, then `)`.

 {% highlight cpp %}
 void print_tree(Tree *root)